bor0/gidti/manuscript/chapter4.md

 add' (Element x xs) ys = Element x (add' xs ys)
 ```

 The first line of the code says that `add'` is a function that accepts two polymorphic lists (`MyList Nat`, `MyList Char`, etc), and produces the same list as a result.
-The second line of the code pattern matches against the first list and when it's empty, we just return the second list.
+The second line of the code pattern matches against the first list and when it's empty we just return the second list.
 The third line of the code also pattern matches against the first list, but this time it covers the `Element` case.
 So, whenever there is an `Element` in the first list, as a result we return this element `Element x`, appended recursively to `add' xs ys`, where `xs` is the remainder of the first list and `ys` is the second list.
 Example usage:

 ```
 Idris> add' (Element 1 (Element 2 (Element 3 End))) (Element 4 End)